Theodore-Ho/auction_system/Readme.md

 2. Run ```./server.sh```
 3. Run ```./client.sh```

+You can run client as much as you want.

 ### 3.3.
 Command for the app
-The input box at thebottom of GUI window.
+The input box at the bottom of GUI window.
 All the command is case sensitive!
 - For server window:
   - ```ALLITEM``` to check all items
   - ```ADD Laptop 1000``` to add the new item "Laptop" with price 1000